JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 </div>

 The `typedef struct { .. } TYPE_NAME` syntax is used in C language to declare a structure.
-You may want to check [the thread](https://stackoverflow.com/questions/1675351/typedef-struct-vs-struct-definitions) for an explanation of that pattern.
+You may want to take a look at [the thread](https://stackoverflow.com/questions/1675351/typedef-struct-vs-struct-definitions) for an explanation of that pattern.

-We see from those definitions that Kotlin object `DemoObject` is mapped into `demo_kref_demo_DemoObject` and `DemoClazz` is mapped into `demo_kref_demo_DemoClazz`.
+We see from these definitions that the Kotlin object `DemoObject` is mapped into `demo_kref_demo_DemoObject` and `DemoClazz` is mapped into `demo_kref_demo_DemoClazz`.
 Both structs contain nothing but the `pinned` field with a pointer, the field type `demo_KNativePtr` is defined as `void*` above.

-There is no namespaces support in C so that Kotlin/Native compiler generates long names to avoid a possible clash with other symbols of your native project.
+There is no namespaces support in C so that Kotlin/Native compiler generates long names to avoid a possible clashes with other symbols from your native project.

 The most significant part of definitions goes further in the `demo_api.h` file.
 It includes the definition of our Kotlin/Native library world: